Form

 Details

-You can receive a free copy of a judge鈥檚 sentencing remarks if:
+You can receive a free copy of a judge鈥檚 sentencing remarks if you are either:

-• you are a family member of a victim of homicide (murder, manslaughter or offences of causing death on the road, such as dangerous driving) or
+• a family member of a victim of homicide (murder, manslaughter or offences of causing death on the road, such as dangerous driving)

-• you are a victim of rape or sexual offences and
+• a victim of rape or sexual offences

-• the defendant was found or pleaded guilty and was sentenced by a Crown Court judge
+Also, the defendant must have been found or pleaded guilty and sentenced by a Crown Court judge.

 If you are not eligible to apply for a free copy of the judge鈥檚 sentencing remarks, or you want a longer court transcript, you can apply using Form EX107.
 You may have to pay costs.